NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 TODO: link to the Nix manual glossary entry once it's in a released build: https://hydra.nixos.org/job/nix/master/build.x86_64-linux/latest/download/manual/glossary.html#package -->
-A _package_ is a loosely defined concept that refers to both a collection of files and other data, or a {term}`Nix expression` representing such a collection before it comes into being.
+A _package_ is a loosely defined concept that refers to either a collection of files and other data, or a {term}`Nix expression` representing such a collection before it comes into being.
-Packages in Nixpkgs have conventional, mostly standardised structure, allowing them to be discovered in searches and composed in environments alongside other packages.
+Packages in Nixpkgs have a conventional structure, allowing them to be discovered in searches and composed in environments alongside other packages.

-For the purposes of this tutorial, "package" means: a Nix language function that will evaluate to a derivation.
+For the purposes of this tutorial, a "package" is a Nix language function that will evaluate to a derivation.
 It will enable you or others to produce an artifact for practical use, as a consequence of having "packaged existing software with Nix".
 :::